 (1) General requirements.

-(a) No final application for development (whether for an entire tract or a section thereof) shall be approved by the Town Commissioners until the satisfactory completion and performance of all required improvements have been certified by the Town Planner.
-As a condition of final approval for any application for development, all applicants shall submit a performance guaranty and, upon completion and approval of the improvements, a two-year maintenance guaranty for all required on-site and off-site improvements.
-The form and amount of the aforementioned guaranties must meet the satisfaction of the Town Solicitor and Town Planner.
+(a) No final application for development (whether for an entire tract or a section thereof) shall be approved by the Town Commissioners until the satisfactory completion and performance of all required improvements have been certified by the Town Planner/Building Official/Town Manager As a condition of final approval for any application for development, all applicants shall submit a performance guaranty and, upon completion and approval of the improvements, a two-year maintenance guaranty for all required on-site and off-site improvements.
+The form and amount of the aforementioned guaranties must meet the satisfaction of the Town Solicitor and Town Planner/Building Official/Town Manager

-(b) A performance guaranty estimate shall be prepared by the applicant's engineer and submitted to the Town Planner for review and approval, setting forth all requirements for improvements and their estimated cost.
+(b) A performance guaranty estimate shall be prepared by the applicant's engineer and submitted to the Town Planner/Building Official/Town Manager for review and approval, setting forth all requirements for improvements and their estimated cost.
 The performance and maintenance guaranties shall conform to such approved estimate in the manner calculated below.

 (2) Calculation of guaranty.
 The owner shall present the performance guaranty, in an amount equal to 120% of the approved performance guaranty estimate required above.
-The guaranty must then receive the approval as to form, amount and execution by the Town Planner as a condition to approval of the application.
+The guaranty must then receive the approval as to form, amount and execution by the Town Planner/Building Official/Town Manager as a condition to approval of the application.
 No plans will be signed or approval given by the Town until the required performance guaranty has been approved.

 (3) Bonding and cash requirements.
 The performance guaranty shall be made payable and deposited to the Town of Dewey Beach and shall be in the form of cash, irrevocable letter of credit or certified check or a performance bond in which the owner shall be principal.
 The bond or letter of credit to be provided must be issued by an acceptable surety or banking company licensed to do business in the State of Delaware.
 The Town shall issue its receipt for such deposits and shall cause the same to be deposited in the name of the Town to be retained as security for completion of all requirements and to be returned to the owner on completion of all required work or, in the event of default on the part of the owner, to be used by the Town to pay the cost and expense of obtaining completion of all requirements.